Ceyron/apebench/README.md

 )
 ```

-Or if you run entire experiments, you can also add additional keyword arguments that match the attribute names of the scenario.
+Or if you run entire study, you can also add additional keyword arguments that match the attribute names of the scenario.

 ```python
 CONFIGS = [